nitad54448/yappari-5-1/README.md

 This command is used to fit the set of parameters that describes the circuit, if the circuit is valid (i.e., there are parameters to fit on the right side of the window).
 The user can select which parameters to fit and it is recommended to start with a few parameters first, ensuring that the initial values are close to the expected values.
 The simulated spectrum will be updated with every change in the parameters, and the user can perform manual adjustments as necessary.
 The data can be selected by standard Ctrl+Click, or if you want you can select all by using Ctrl+A.
 For many datasets, the data are described by the same model circuit, I suggest to select one measurement, adjust the parameters manually to be close to solution, then fit.
 After fit you can “Clone” these parameters to all other datasets and select all datasets, then Fit all selected in a go.

 The fitting can be performed using different methods, which are discussed before, although there is not much difference in the output of these methods (except for the esd, see below).
-The fitting process involves a number of cycles, by default 5000 for a dataset, and it will stop a limit is reached.
+The fitting process involves a number of cycles, by default 1000 for a dataset, and it will stop a limit is reached.
 These termination parameters can be adjusted on the _Parameters_ page.
 Multiple iterations may be necessary, particularly if the initial values are far from the actual values.

 The quality of the fit is evaluated using the R<sup>2</sup> statistical parameter and the chi<sup>2</sup> value.
 However, the use of the chi<sup>2</sup> value as a statistical parameter is debatable, as discussed in the paper "Dos and don'ts of reduced chi-squared" by Andrae et al. (https://arxiv.org/abs/1012.3754).
 The chi<sup>2</sup> value reported here is calculated as (Sum ((Z<sub>obs</sub>-Z<sub>calc</sub>)<sup>2</sup>/Z<sub>calc</sub>))/DOF.
 The degree of freedom (DOF) is considered as Nr_of_points - nr_of_fitted_params.
-The standard deviation is estimated assumming independent errors only for unconstrained Levenberg-Marquardt fit.
+The standard deviation is estimated, assumming independent errors, only for unconstrained Levenberg-Marquardt fit.